Why Do Bees Sting?

 These will often stay close to the entrance of a female nest, where they scare off intruders by flying toward them.
 Here they’ll sound a loud and intimidating buzz.
 So, to conclude, male bees don’t sting and are therefore of little to no threat to humans

 There is plenty of advice on how to avoid a painful bee sting.
 The best thing to do when near a nest or hive is to just stay calm.
 The bees won’t see you as a threat if you leave them in peace.

 If you’re going to a place where you know there’s likely to be a bee nest or hive, try to avoid attracting the bees.
 Try not to wear colorful, bright clothes or flowery perfumes.
 Eating sweet food may attract bees, as well.

 The bees will likely sense the carbon dioxide coming from your breath.
 This is another clue they use to spot predators.
 Looking and breathing like a predator, walking close to their nest is a sure way of getting stung.

 Wearing dark-colored clothes, particularly leather or fur, will make you resemble a predator (such as a bear) to the bee.
 Bees can’t see the color red either; instead, it appears as black, so this should also be avoided.

 The best clothing to wear is light colors, even including socks.
 These are less likely to agitate the bees.

-Bees are known stingers, although sometimes the exact reason behind their stinging remain a mystery.
-For the most part, however, bees will sting to protect their nest and brood from predators, prevent their food from being stolen, and to aid fellow bees in battle.
+Bees are known stingers, although sometimes the exact reason behind their stinging remains a mystery.
+For the most part, however, bees will sting to protect their nest and brood from predators, prevent their food from being stolen, and aid fellow bees in battle.